 Honey in its natural raw form has a similar nutritional value as coconut sugar.
-It is also closest in regard to level of sweetness when used within recipes.
-However, keep in mind that honey is a liquid, so be cautious of the other liquids in your ingredients as you don’t want to add too much liquid’s and change up the recipe.
+It is also closest in regard to the level of sweetness when used within recipes.
+However, keep in mind that honey is a liquid, so be cautious of the other liquids in your ingredients as you don’t want to add too many liquids and change up the recipe.

 For honey: for every 1 cup of coconut sugar you would use, instead use ¼ cup of honey.

-The great thing about maple syrup is that it is also comes from the sap of trees and has a similar tasting profile as coconut palm sugar.
+The great thing about maple syrup is that it also comes from the sap of trees and has a similar taste profile as coconut palm sugar.

-Use the same 1:4 ratio like with honey
+Use the same 1:4 ratio as with honey

 Agave is also a good coconut sugar replacer, however, be cautious that agave is way sweeter than regular sugar, so once again use the famous 1:4 ratio.